jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianindependentsamplesttest.md

 #### Additional Statistics
 - Descriptives: Sample size, sample mean, sample standard deviation, standard error of the mean for each group.
+- Prior and posterior mass: Displays the prior and posterior mass in and outside the set equivalence region.

 #### Missing Values
 - Exclude cases analysis by analysis: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the dependent variable for the particular t-test.
 Sample sizes may therefore vary across the multiple t-tests.